-First presented in rose gold and platinum back in January 2011 during the SIHH 2011 industry event, the gorgeous model has just been reissued in Lange’s signature honey-colored gold body and with an unprecedented level of hand decoration.
+First presented in rose gold and platinum back in January 2011 during the SIHH 2011 industry event, the gorgeous model has been reissued in Lange’s signature honey-colored gold body and with an unprecedented level of hand decoration.
 Now officially called A. Lange & Sohne Richard Lange Tourbillon “Pour le Merite” Handwerkskunst (Ref.
-761.050) (doesn’t the combination of French and German words looks a bit strange here?) the new hand-wound watch looks even more attractive and, well, even more classic.
+761.050) (doesn’t the combination of French and German words looks a bit strange here?) it is even more attractive and, well, even more classic.

 If you would like to know more about technical details of the Richard Lange Tourbillon “Pour le Merite”, you should probably read our last year’s “initial impressions review.”

 From the point of view of sheer hardware, there is nothing new here: the watch is still housed in the same round body almost 42 mm in diameter and almost 12 mm in height and is still powered by a highly complicated Lange L072.1 hand-wound movement, which, in its own turn, is still built of 351 components (not counting the legendary fusee-and-chain transmission that alone consists of 636 parts.)

 Visually, its main difference from the original is the body, as well as the regulator-style dial of the watch, that are now crafted from honey-colored gold.

 Created at Lange’s laboratories, the alloy sports a Vickers hardness index of 300 HV, while the usual 18-karat gold is rated from 85 to 125 Vickers depending on the type of alloy.
-Compared to other gold alloys, honey gold not only looks nobler, but is also a lot more scratch-proof and therefore resistant to wear.
+Compared to other gold alloys, honey gold not only looks nobler but is also a lot more scratch-proof and therefore resistant to wear.

 In order to give you an idea how hard the alloy is, just consider the fact that the well-known 316L surgical grade steel, which is normally used in watch bodies, is 190 – 220 HV hard on the Vickers scale!
 Bye, bye inevitable scratches and abrasions that owners of gold watches are so familiar with!